The Birth of Bingo

 British soldiers brought bingo, known by the nickname ‘Housie’ to the UK as they returned home from World War II in 1945.

 Bingo flourished in the UK, with many commercial bingo halls being established rapidly across the country.
 Bingo went from strength to strength, largely thanks to it reviving the interest in more public forms of entertainment that television had encouraged people to shift their attention away from.
 Many dance halls, theatres and cinemas that had closed were turned into bingo halls, where people could have fun, socialise and enjoy a few rounds.
+The UK is also the home of many famous bingo calls and nicknames – such as “two fat ladies”!
+So many of the bingo calls have military-sounding names thanks to the fact that it was a popular game among British soldiers.

 This trend continued until the end of the 1980s, with the early 1990s seeing a decline in the number of UK bingo halls.
 These closures have been blamed on high taxes, the smoking ban and the rise in online gambling.
+But with national games that link bingo halls across the country, and the branching out of high street brands to the internet (Mecca and Gala being two of the leaders in this area – Gala, in fact, has over 130 bingo halls up and down the UK), bingo refuses to leave British entertainment.

 The Move Online

 However, the fortunes of the game have improved dramatically over the last 10 years with the emergence of online bingo.
 The first online version was introduced in 1996, and has since become a major worldwide phenomena.
 With the spread of the internet and the increased availability of high-speed broadband, online bingo took off in the mid-2000s.
+Think Bingo launched in 2004, becoming the UK’s first standalone bingo site, and was to be followed by many more brands as the game spread further.
+The game has become one of the most widely-played games on the internet, with hundreds of bingo sites connecting players from all round the UK and other countries.
+It’s grown so popular that it can even be found on social media sites such as Facebook.

 Current estimates suggest that there are at least 3 million UK players of online bingo, drawn the possibility of big prizes, great sign up bonuses and fun games organised by the chat hosts.